Scaling & Root Planing

 The tooth roots may also be planed to smooth the root surface allowing the gum tissue to heal and reattach to the tooth.
 In some cases, the occlusion (bite) may require adjustment.

 Antibiotics or irrigation with anti-microbials (chemical agents or mouth rinses) may be recommended to help control the growth of bacteria that create toxins and cause periodontitis.
-In some cases, Dr. O'Shea and Dr. Keeley may place antibiotic fibers in the periodontal pockets after scaling and Planing.
+In some cases, Dr. O'Shea, Dr. Keeley, Dr. Kim and Dr. Pham may place antibiotic fibers in the periodontal pockets after scaling and Planing.
 This may be done to control infection and to encourage normal healing.

 When deep pockets between teeth and gums are present, it is difficult for the doctors to thoroughly remove plaque and tartar.
 Patients can seldom, if ever, keep these pockets clean and free of plaque.
 Consequently, surgery may be needed to restore periodontal health.

 A bite is considered to be healthy when all or most of the teeth are present and not destroyed by normal daily usage.